 Mancora Peru is the perfect seaside getaway!
-Whether you’re local or a tourist, everything here is focused on the sea and beautiful white-sand beaches.
+Whether you’re local or a tourist, life focuses on the sea and beautiful beaches.
 Getting to Mancora from Alamor Ecuador involved another long, complicated bus ride.
 The original plan was taking a bus route from Alamor through Machala and Piura with a gazillion stops in between.

 The hotel owner in Alamor heard me complain about long bus rides and said there was a faster route via Huaquillas but I would need a guide to tell me what to do.
-Luckily there was another traveler at the Alamor bus station who spoke some English and agreed to help.
+Luckily there was another traveler at the Alamor bus station who agreed to help.

 Luis Rene Gonzalez was my friendly guide.
 On the way to Huaquillas he talked about Ecuador and his six-member Ecuadorian band – Revivencias Alamor.
 If you click on their name you can see them on YouTube (takes them a minute to get tuned up) – muy buen sonido!